 The most important factor in maintaining an accurate and stable monitoring system for ozone is the cleanliness of entire pneumatic system leading up to (and including) the sensor assembly inside the instrument.
 Provision must be made for keeping dust and other particulate matter out of the monitor and upstream sample delivery tubing.
-The monitor is equipped with an internal particulate filter down-stream of the selector manifold.
+The monitor is equipped with an internal particulate filter at the inlet of the Sample line.